-The Tick-borne Disease Working Group (hereafter referred to as the Working Group) is required under Section 2062 of the 21st Century Cures Act.
+The Tick-Borne Disease Working Group (hereafter referred to as the Working Group) is required under Section 2062 of the 21st Century Cures Act, Public Law 114-255.
 The Working Group is governed by the provisions of the Federal Advisory Committee Act (FACA), Public Law 92-463, as amended (5 U.S.C.
-App), which sets forth standards for the formation and use of advisory committees.
+App 2).

 Objectives and Scope of Activities

 The Secretary of Health and Human Services (Secretary) is responsible for ensuring the conduct of or support for epidemiological, basic, translational, and clinical research related to vector-borne diseases, including tick-borne diseases.
 The Working Group will provide expertise and review all efforts within the Department of Health and Human Services related to all tick-borne diseases, to help ensure interagency coordination and minimize overlap, and to examine research priorities.

 The Working Group shall have the following responsibilities: